 On 1 July, 2016, the Association Agreement (AA) between Georgia and the European Union fully entered into force.
 Accordingly, the articles in the following areas have been fully activated: foreign and security policy, personal data protection, cooperation in the fields of migration, asylum and border control, cooperation in combatting organized crime and corruption, money laundering and financing terrorism, public finance management and financial control, transport, environmental protection, corporate law, accounting, audit and corporate management, education, healthcare and etc. Moreover, since July 2016, two remaining Annexes of the Agreement on cooperation in areas of education and youth and the audiovisual and media spheres have also entered into force.

-In January-June 2016, one meeting of the Governmental Commission of Georgia on European Integration was held to ensure implementation of the EU-Georgia Association Agreement and the Association Agenda and effective inter-agency coordination in the process of Georgia’s European Integration.
+In 2016, two meetings of the Governmental Commission of Georgia on European Integration were held to ensure implementation of the EU-Georgia Association Agreement and the Association Agenda and effective inter-agency coordination in the process of Georgia’s European Integration.

-In January-June 2016, important progress has been achieved in the following fields: justice system reform, corrections and probation, migration management, public administration reform, agriculture, environmental protection, energy, culture, education, trade and trade-related matters.

-In January-June 2016, the Parliament of Georgia adopted 2 new laws and 7 legislative amendments to approximate Georgian legislation with the EU Acquis.
-9 draft laws and10 legislative amendments have been elaborated by respective state instutions.
-In Addition, 14 by-laws have been approved by the Government.

-In January-June 2016, more than 300 trainings and seminars for civil servants were conducted to ensure effective implementation of the Association Agreement and the Association Agenda.
+In 2016, more than 300 trainings and seminars for civil servants were conducted to ensure effective implementation of the Association Agreement and the Association Agenda.
 In addition, study visits for experience sharing were organized to the EU Member States and candidate countries.

+In 2016, the Parliament of Georgia adopted 3 new laws and 8 legislative amendments to approximate Georgian legislation with the EU Acquis.
+In Addition, 31 by-laws have been approved by the Government.

+In 2016, Georgian as well as inglish versions of the Guidelines for the approximation of Georgian legislation to EU aqcuis was elaborated in cooperation with the international experts.

-The reforms implemented in Georgia as envisaged by the Association Agreement and the Association Agenda have been positively assessed by the EU at the EU-Georgia Association Committee meeting, held in Brussels, on 16 June, 2016.
+The reforms implemented in Georgia as envisaged by the Association Agreement and the Association Agenda have been positively assessed by the EU at the EU-Georgia Association Committee meeting, held in Brussels, on 16 June, 2016 as well as at the EU-Georgia Association Council meeting, held in Brussels, on 2 December, 2016.

-Georgia successfully implemented all the reforms under the Visa Liberalisation Action Plan (VLAP).
-Currently, the legislative proposal of the European Commission to amend Regulation №539/2001 is under discussion in the European Council and the European Parliament.

 With the financial support of United Nations Development Programme (UNDP), an electronic monitoring system for the implementation of the EU-Georgia Association Agreement is being developed to improve planning and ensure effective monitoring of the implementation of the Association Agreement and the Association Agenda.

 The Government of Georgian actively cooperates with the civil society representatives involved in the process of planning and monitoring of the implementation of the Association Agreement and the Association Agenda National Action Plans.